JasonBerry/babel-es6-polyfill/README.md

-# babel-es6-shim
+# babel-es6-polyfill
-A pure ES6 shim for [Babel](https://github.com/babel/babel) that only includes standardised features
+A pure ES6 polyfill for [Babel](https://github.com/babel/babel) that only includes standardised features

 ## Why?
 You may prefer to use this polyfill if: